 - Extra Tidbits: Is there anything career-related that you’re particularly proud of that wouldn’t be classified as a traditional “skill”?
-For example, do you have excellent “soft skills”?
-Maybe you want to stress the fact that you’re an experienced leader with management and interpersonal skills who knows how to communicate professionally and motivate others.
-Or perhaps you want to focus on your meticulous attention to detail and your ability to work efficiently and meet tight deadlines.
-Or maybe you would like to add that you’re willing to travel, which could give you an edge over competitors.
+For example, do you have excellent soft skills?
+Are you an experienced leader with management and interpersonal skills who knows how to communicate professionally and motivate others?
+Or, perhaps you want to focus on your meticulous attention to detail and your ability to work efficiently and meet tight deadlines.
+If you are willing to travel, add that as well.
+This detail could give you an edge over competitors.
 Putting these points in a “profile summary” section is smart.

 Next up is the fun part.
 Set aside a few hours to research and join marketplaces!
-In some independent consulting job marketplaces, like MBO’s marketplace, you can simply upload your grab-and-go template and your profile will automatically populate.
+In some marketplaces, like MBO’s, you can simply upload your grab-and-go template and your profile will automatically populate.
 Be sure to review any profile that is automatically uploaded to make sure that all your information is in the right spot and nothing is missing.
 After all, technology is helpful, but not perfect.

 4. Review Your Matches

-If initial search queries or email digests of suggested projects aren’t matching the skillset and expertise that’s outlined in your profile, keep in mind that you can keep adjusting your profile until you’re satisfied.
-After a few weeks, revisit your profile (and template!) to make tweaks based on what you are—or are not—seeing.
+If initial search queries or email digests of suggested projects aren’t matching the skill set and expertise outlined in your profile, keep in mind that you can keep adjusting your profile until you’re satisfied.
+After a few weeks, revisit your profile to make tweaks based on what you are—or are not—seeing.
 Are you seeing too many or too few project opportunities?
 Are the rates and roles a right match for your expertise?
 Play around with your profile until you’re happy with the results.

 5. Set Up Inbox Filtering

-Since the demand for independent professionals is growing, you’re likely to see an increasing number of project opportunities.
-So don’t forget to check back to each platform monthly to browse new projects with new companies, and ensure that your profile is still in alignment with the expertise and skills that you offer.
+The demand for independent professionals is growing.
+That means you’re likely to see an increasing number of project opportunities.
+So don’t forget to check back in and browse new projects with new companies.
+Make sure your profile still reflects your skills and expertise.
 In the meantime, consider setting up inbox filtering to keep your project alerts all in one place for you to check regularly.

 To set up inbox filtering for a consolidated folder of new project alerts, first make sure notifications are enabled on your marketplace’s profile.
 Next, wait a few days for project alerts to start rolling into your inbox.
 Once you’ve received notification emails from several marketplaces, create a new mail folder and title it something like “Project Alerts.”
 Then, add a filtering rule (based on the subject lines of the project notification emails you’ve received) to auto-filter new emails with the same subject line into your “Project Alerts folder.”
 For a step-by-step guide on setting up filters, use this article for Gmail or this one for Outlook.